 The Nijo Castle in Kyoto is constructed with long ‘nightingale’ floors, which rested on metal hinges specifically designed to squeak loudly when walked over.
 The softest steps make it sing like a ‘nightingale’.

 If we look at the abilities the Ninja possessed one by one, may not be overwhelming, but when it’s combined it’s more than awesome and no wonder people assumed them as mystical creatures who control the superpowers.

 They were experts at communication which means they observe the situation and the people really well and knew how to behave to get the most out of it.

-Even just one of their training we practice might give us the advantage at building a better relationship or healthier physical which would make our lives only better.
+Even just one of their training we practice might give us the advantage of building a better relationship or healthier physical which would only make our lives better.